 Making sure that Mistral was calming down, Papyrus picked up the younger skeleton, who had begun to fall asleep, and carefully tucked him into bed.
 Mistral hazily watched as his older brother, the Great Papyrus, sent him a look of apology as he silently left the room.
 Because of his foggy mindset at that moment in time, Mistral began to doze even more.
 That was his third and final mistake.

 When the skeleton woke up, Papyrus had not only left the house, but had already left Snowdin.
 That is what led to Mistral running as though his life depended on it.

 Mistral's eye sockets widened in horror as he caught sight of the human and his brother.
 NO!
 He watched as Papyrus's body disintegrated into dust.
 The skeleton's head fell into the snow.

 "BUT…ST…STILL!
 I BELIEVE IN YOU!
 YOU CAN DO A LITTLE BETTER!
 EVEN IF YOU DON'T THINK SO!"

 The human, no, Brother Killer took a step forward, their expression hidden by their hair.

-The Brother Killer's foot came down on top of Papyrus's skull, easily destroying it.
+The Brother Killer's foot came down on top of Papyrus's skull with a sickening crunch, easily destroying it.

 The still-living skeleton clamped his hand over his mouth to muffle any noise he might have made.
 He watched as the Brother Killer stared down at Papyrus's dust pile for a moment before continuing onward.
 Once he was sure they were out of sight, Mistral ran up to his brother's corpse and kneeled down.
 Hesitantly, he pulled his cell phone out of one of the many pockets sewn into the inside of his cloak and dialed a number.